012531584/Movie-Recommender-System/README.md

 test.dat: Testing set (RatingID<comma separator> UserID <comma separator> ItemID, no rating provided).

 (Data is available on the Leader Board website: https://www.kaggle.com/c/cmpe-256-f2019-hw1)

+The RMSE of the test.dat is 0.919.
+(Rank #5 on the leaderboard of the above kaggle URL)